herbsjs/gotu/CONTRIBUTING.md

   git push origin feature/my-feature-description
   ```

-* In GitHub, send a pull request to `anise:master`.
+* In GitHub, send a pull request to `gotu:master`.
 * If we suggest changes then:
   * Make the required updates.
-  * Re-run the anise test suite to ensure tests are still passing.
+  * Re-run the gotu test suite to ensure tests are still passing.
   * Commit your changes to your branch (e.g. `feature/my-feature`).
   * Push the changes to your GitHub repository (this will update your Pull Request).